UK lawmakers vote on whether to probe Johnson’s alleged lies

 He has apologized, but denied he knowingly broke the rules.
 Johnson’s shifting defense — initially saying there were no illegal gatherings, then claiming it “did not occur to me” that the birthday event was a party — has drawn derision and outrage from opponents, who have called for him to quit.

+“The truth is simple and it’s this – he lied to avoid getting caught, and once he got caught, he lied again,” Scottish National Party lawmaker Ian Blackford said in the House of Commons.

+Usually lawmakers are forbidden from accusing one another of lying, but Blackford was not reprimanded by the Speaker.

-It has also made some Conservatives uncomfortable about defending a leader who broke rules he imposed on the country.
+A growing number of Conservatives are uncomfortable about defending a leader who broke rules he imposed on the country.
 Until now many have indicated they will wait and see whether public anger translates into losses for the party at local elections across the country on May 5.

 Senior civil servant Sue Gray is investigating 16 events, including “bring your own booze” office parties and “wine time Fridays” in Johnson’s 10 Downing St. office and other government buildings.
 Police are probing a dozen of the events and so far have handed out at least 50 tickets, including those to Johnson, his wife Carrie and Treasury chief Rishi Sunak, and Johnson could still face more police fines.